acsor/Jotto-Web/README.md

 language.

 ## Usage
-To run this project no knowledge of Django or other frameworks is required.
-To do it locate the `manage.py` file and type on a console (or on a run configuration) `python manage.py runserver`.
+To run this project no knowledge of Django or of other frameworks is required.
+To do it locate the `manage.py` file and type in on a console (or on a run configuration) `python manage.py runserver`.
 The initial output should display the port at which the Web server is listening.